 - Refusing to do repairs they have requested within a reasonable time

-- Trying to evict your tenant using falsified charges
+- Trying to evict your tenant using falsified charges or due to discrimination

 - Changing the locks when the tenant is away

-- “Constructively” evicting the tenant by shutting off utilities or locking them out
+- “Constructively” evicting the tenant by shutting off utilities or locking them out which breaches the lease agreement

 5. Your Tenant Is a Victim of Domestic Violence